About GATE

 Meeting Game Researchers

-The Center for Advanced Gaming and Simulation (AGS) and the Dutch chapter of DIGRA organize four times a year a meeting for the Flemish and Dutch game researchers.
+The Center for Advanced Gaming and Simulation (AGS) and the Dutch chapter of DIGRA organize meetings for the Flemish and Dutch game researchers four times a year .
 We meet at the Faculty Club Helios.
 Address: Achter de Dom 7a, Utrecht.

 The meetings normally consist of two lectures, followed by some drinks for further discussions.
 The meetings will be held in English.
 Participation in these meetings is free.
 It is necessary, though, to register.